 Are There Waterproof Earphones/Headphones?

 Yes, there are waterproof earphones and headphones on the market.
-There can be either wired and wireless.
+There can be either wired or wireless.

 The number to look at if considering waterproof earphones is the last one on the code, IPxx.